pymanga/website/web/content/en/docs/getting_started/Installation.md

 In the following, we describe how to install the following software

 - Python3
-- Python Modules
+- Python Modules listed in the [requirements file](https://github.com/pymanga/pyMANGA/blob/master/requirements.txt)
-  - numpy
-  - vtk
-  - matplotlib

 Because the installation differs between operating systems, please select your operating system below.